Writing and Research Resources

 Source Use and Citation

-- AMA: in-text and reference list (10th edition)
+- American Medical Association (AMA): in-text and reference list (10th edition)

-- APA: in-text and reference list and formatting (6th edition)
+- American Psychological Association (APA): in-text and reference list and formatting (6th edition)

 - Chicago notes and bibliography: in-text and bibliography (17th edition).
 Updated to reflect the new 17th edition!